Skip to main content

 6. Global rollout, multilingual content and change communication

-On top of that come transformation building blocks like roadmap timelines, change status trackers and countdown timers for milestones — practical pieces for any team running a change or migration programme right now.
+On top of that come transformation building blocks like roadmap timelines, change status trackers and countdown timers for milestones: practical pieces for any team running a change or migration programme right now.

 1. You have a specific widget in mind.
 Bring a screenshot of your current dashboard and we’ll sketch the implementation live in Widget Builder.

 2. You want to replace an existing widget.
-Show us the custom development that’s currently dragging your maintenance budget down — we’ll show you how much of it Widget Builder covers without code.
+Show us the custom development that’s currently dragging your maintenance budget down.
+We’ll show you how much of it Widget Builder covers without code.

 Frequently asked questions